 plus 370 CD-ROMs, 3,350 microfiches, and 1,760 reels of microfilm materials, complemented

 by a broad range of electronic resources.
 Monograph and serials holdings are consistent

 with emphases within graduate East Asian studies programs of instruction as well as

 faculty research interests.
 The collection is mainly divided into two major geographical

 areas - China and Japan - and into roughly two time periods -- classical and contemporary.

 Special strengths are in the fields of languages, literature, history, philosophy, religion,

-and art history.
-About 24,000 volumes of back runs of periodicals and other lesser-used
+24,000 volumes of back runs of periodicals and other lower-use materials are shelved

 West Campus Library